 The tour starts with a pick-up at your accommodations in a private, air conditioned transport.
 The trip to Arezzo takes approximately one hour, where you will begin the walking tour of the city.

 Reaching back to Etruscan origins, Arezzo is often referred to as a museum “en plein air”.
 The streets are lined with palazzos and churches that reflect its long and conflicting history.
 As you stroll the city streets you will come in contact Etruscan and Roman ruins, including the Roman amphitheater.
 The narrow cobbled-stone roads are lined with medieval towers and neo-classical buildings, each with a special story attached.

 The first stop includes the revolutionary frescoes of Piero della Francesca in the Basilica di San Francesco depicting The Legend of the True Cross, a story which tells of the different phases of the cross which was used in the crucification of Christ.

 Other sites of interest in Arezzo include the Piazza Grande, the Duomo, the home of Vasari, the Roman amphitheater and the Medici fortress built on the ruins of the Etruscan temple.
 The tour of Arezzo will show you the local color, pointing out the passage of history, and how it shaped its story but also how it influenced the stories of nearby towns, like that of Florence, Siena and Cortona.

-The tour will proceed to visit enchanting town of Cortona, made famous in the film “Under the Tuscan Sun”.
 We will wander the streets, boutiques and admire the palazzos, churches and monastery which form this amazing town.